 Stop by Santa Barbara Winery

 If the rain is light you can easily make your way just out of town to explore one of the many wineries the region is known for.
 Santa Barbara features its own “Napa Valley” with a string of wineries located a short drive away.
 One of our favorites is Santa Barbara Winery that features an indoor tasting room where you can try out their award-winning wines.
 They feature all of your favorite types including pinot noirs, chardonnays, merlots, and much more.
 The sommeliers on hand will help you find the wine that is perfect for you.
 While winery tours may be restricted for rainy days you can easily have fun with friends as you relax indoors.
-Don’t forget to grab a bottle (or few) to take back to your vacation rental!
+Don’t forget to grab a bottle (or a few) to take back to your vacation rental!

 Get Hands on at the Santa Barbara Museum of Natural History Sea Center

-Santa Barbara features its own aquarium where you can get hands on with incredible underwater critters.
-Take the kids over to the Santa Barbara Museum of Natural History Sea Center for educational programming, unique exhibits, and hands on experiences with rays, sharks, and much more.
-This indoor aquarium will have your children raving about all of the fun and excitement during their stop through.
+Santa Barbara features its own aquarium where you can get hands-on with incredible underwater critters.
+Take the kids over to the Santa Barbara Museum of Natural History Sea Center for educational programming, unique exhibits, and hands-on experiences with rays, sharks, and much more.
+This indoor aquarium will have your children raving about all of the fun and excitement during their stop-through.

-Your Time for Santa Barbara
+Plan Out Your Activities in Santa Barbara

 Do you know what makes a vacation in Santa Barbara even better than you ever imagined it could be?
 The opportunity to walk the aisles of a local farmers’ market, breathing in the fresh ocean air as you pick and choose from an amazing cornucopia of fresh produce, home-baked treats, and various specialty gifts for the family who didn’t get to accompany you on your trip to paradise; your vacation just exploded into next level awesomeness!
 Farmers’ markets allow you take a step back into time and experience the simpler moments that really make you appreciate the joys of fresh and during your Santa Barbara vacation.
 Keep reading to know the best Santa Barbara farmers’ markets and how you can kill a few hours of vacation time while helping your family stay healthy!